A Clarion Call: Clearing the Way to the King

 Leaders must be bold enough to ask: Does the way we gather, disciple, and model the Christian life actually reflect the pattern of Jesus?
 Or are we handing people ineffective, untested habits masked as faithfulness?
 Like the Bereans, who tested everything against Scripture (Acts 17:11), the church must examine both its beliefs and its practices.
 Are we truly building on Christ—or just repeating what we’ve inherited?

 This is the sacred task of the church and its leaders: To help people examine and dismantle every unstable foundation—whether secular, cultural, or religious—until their lives are anchored firmly on the solid rock of Jesus Christ.
+Not on tradition alone.
+Not on inherited methods.
+Not on assumptions, comforts, or trends.
+But on Christ Himself—His life, His words, His ways—as their unshakable foundation.

 This is the church Jesus envisioned.
 This is the discipleship He commanded: A people wholly surrendered.
 A people truly grounded.
 A people fully aligned with the King.
 And now, more than ever, the church—and its leaders—must issue a clear, urgent, clarion call: Return to the authority of Scripture and full allegiance to Jesus Christ.